Stochastic Frontier meets Breakdown Frontier: Introduction

-Although these significant advances had made conclusions related to (in)efficiency become more robust to miss-specification, no sensitivity analysis per-se has been introduced in the literature.
-For sensitivity analysis \citep{masten2020inference} we refer to a multidimensional approach that evaluates the robustness of empirical conclusions to simultaneous relaxations of a set of identifying assumptions.
-Typical approaches start with assumptions to identify a parameter, however, this approach begins with a specific conclusion and determines the weakest set of assumptions required for that conclusion to hold given the observed data.
-This is formalized in a breakdown frontier, which maps the tradeoffs between relaxing different assumptions while still maintaining the validity of the desired conclusion.
+Despite these important advances, sensitivity analysis per se remains largely absent from the stochastic frontier literature.
+Following \cite{masten2020inference}, we use the term sensitivity analysis to refer to a multidimensional framework that evaluates the robustness of empirical conclusions to simultaneous relaxations of identifying assumptions.
+Standard approaches begin by imposing assumptions under which a parameter becomes identified.
+By contrast, the breakdown-frontier perspective begins with a conclusion of interest and asks which combinations of assumptions are still sufficient to support that conclusion, given the observed data.
+This is formalized through a robust region and its associated breakdown frontier, which summarize the trade-offs between relaxing different assumptions while preserving the target conclusion.

-This is relevant, firstly, because all the previous mentioned papers require certain identifying assumptions (no matter how slack they are) to provide a conclusion about (in)efficiency.
-Secondly, this analysis determines the threshold at which a straightforward model remains robust, tolerating sufficient deviation from baseline assumptions.
-Consequently, researchers may retain simpler models, maximizing both interpretability and implementation efficiency.